CreativeTechGuy/tree-despawn-timer/README.md

 Config Options:

-* Timer Display Type - Choose between a pie timer and a tick counter
+* Timer Display Type - Choose between a pie timer, a tick counter, or time
 * Popular Tree Indicator - Increases the size of the timer when there are 10+ players chopping the tree.
 (Max players for the Forestry invisible woodcutting boost.)